joladev/wordsmith/README.md

 # wordsmith

 A sample ClojureScript + om application for markdown editing with live preview and localStorage persistence.
+Check out the [live demo][live].

 Running it: